ConnextCare distributes 100% of its COVID-19 vaccines

-PULASKI — Over the course of the past week, ConnextCare coordinated vaccination clinics across Oswego County to administer COVID-19 vaccines.
+PULASKI - Over the course of the past week ConnextCare has worked diligently to coordinate vaccination clinics across Oswego County to administer COVID-19 vaccines to eligible New Yorkers in phase 1a and 1b as outlined by the New York State Department of Health.

 Beginning Jan.
 13, ConnextCare held clinics for the Sandy Creek, APW, Mexico and Pulaski schools to vaccinate district staff members.
 Efforts continued through the weekend when vaccination clinics were held in the ConnextCare Pulaski and Oswego offices.

-ConnextCare was able to administer 100% of its initial 1,600 doses of vaccine received from the state Department of Health.
+Through these efforts, ConnextCare was able to administer 100% of the initial vaccinations received from the New York State Department of Health.

 (0) comments